ravindasenarath/azure-is/README.md

  1. Create policy definitions - Condition to evaluate and the actions to perform when met.Can create or choose from built in.
  2. Create an initiative definition - Set of policy definitions that help you track resources complience state.Can create or choose from built in.
  3. Scope the initiative definition - How initiative definitions are applied to resources.
 Can limit the scope of an initiative definition of specific management group, suscription or resource group
  4. Determine compliance - Can evaluate the state of resources.

+## AZ-104 : Configure and manage virtual networks for Azure administrators

+### Plan virtual networks

+### Configure network security groups

+### Configure Azure Virtual Network peering

+### Configure network routing and endpoints

+### Configure Azure Load Balancer

+### Configure Azure Application Gateway

+### Design and IP addressing schema for your Azure deployment

+### Distribute your services across Azure virtual networks and integrate them by using Virtual network peering

+### Host your domain on Azure DNS

+### Manage and control traffic flow in your Azure deployment with routes

+### Improve application scalability and resiliency by using Azure Load Balancer